You Drive: Plot

-Oliver ("Ollie") Pope is an office manager who is nervous and distracted; his mind is not on his driving.
-As a result, he slams his 1956 Ford Fairlane Club Sedan into Timmy Danbers, a young boy delivering newspapers on a bicycle, injuring him seriously enough that the boy eventually dies of his injuries.
-Pope stops but then, instead of offering aid, hurries off, trying to conceal his part in the accident.
-His wife Lillian and his co-workers notice that he is increasingly irritable.
-A co-worker named Pete Radcliff is inaccurately identified as the perpetrator by a witness and Pope does nothing to change that error.
+Oliver "Ollie" Pope is a nervous and distracted office manager.
+While driving home, he slams his 1956 Ford Fairlane Club Sedan into Timmy Danvers, a boy delivering newspapers on his bicycle, mortally injuring him.
+Pope stops to offer aid, but changes his mind and hurries off to conceal his part in the accident but not before Muriel Hastings, a witness nearby, tries to stop him.
+Timmy later dies of his injuries.
+Pope's wife Lillian and his co-workers notice that he is becoming increasingly irritable.
+A co-worker named Pete Radcliff is mistakenly identified as the perpetrator by Hastings while the authorities stake out the scene of the crime.
+Pope does nothing to correct the error, having previously told his wife of his suspicion that Radcliff was trying to steal his job.

-Before long, Pope's Ford seems to take on a mind of its own, rebelling against its owner.
-At first, when Ollie is near the car, it honks its horn, flashes its lights, attempts to start on its own, drops its bumper, tries to close its hood on him, and repeats the radio newsflash of the boy's death in an attempt to get Ollie's attention.
+Before long, Pope's Fairlane seems to take on a mind of its own, rebelling against its owner.
+At first, when he is near the car, it honks its horn, flashes its lights, attempts to start on its own, drops its bumper, tries to close its hood on him, and repeats the radio newsflash of the boy's death in an attempt to get his attention.
 Then, while his wife is driving the Fairlane, it drives to the scene of the accident and stalls out, seemingly determined to get Pope to admit his guilt.
-Pope makes excuses to his wife and continues trying to cover up his crime.
+He makes excuses to his wife and continues trying to cover up his crime.

-Pope starts walking to work in an effort to avoid his car (and having any of what's been happening seen by the police).
-One day, he heads out into the rain and the Fairlane leaves the garage on its own, chasing him relentlessly along the street.
-Finally, Pope falls, but the car stops just before running him down.
-The passenger door opens, and Pope gets in.
-The Fairlane drives him to a police station, and Pope gets out and walks in to confess.
+Pope starts walking to work in an effort to avoid his car to lower the risk of being exposed to the authorities.
+One day, as he heads out into the rain, the Fairlane leaves the garage on its own and chases him relentlessly down the street.
+Pope falls, but the car stops just before running him down.
+The passenger door opens and Pope gets in.
+The Fairlane drives him to a police station, where Pope gets out and walks in to confess.